wayhome/flask-cn/docs/styleguide.rst

                  .order_by(MyModel.name.desc()) \
                  .limit(10)

-  If you break in a statement with parentheses or brances, align to the braces::
+  If you break in a statement with parentheses or braces, align to the braces::

     this_is_a_very_long(function_call, 'with many parameters',